risk-first/website/menagerie/Operational-Risk.md

 In order to _control_ an operation, we need targets and plans to _control against_.
 For a system to run well, it needs to carefully manage unreliable dependencies, and ensure their safety and availability.
 In the example of the humans, say, it's the difference between [Hunter-Gathering](https://en.wikipedia.org/wiki/Hunter-gatherer) (picking up food where we find it) and [Agriculture](https://en.wikipedia.org/wiki/Agriculture) (controlling the environment and the resources to grown crops).

-As the diagram above shows, we can bring [Forecasting and Planning](#forecasting-and-planning) to bear on dependency management, and this usually falls to the more human end of the operation.
+As the diagram above shows, we can bring [Planning](#planning) to bear on dependency management, and this usually falls to the more human end of the operation.

 ## Design